maro7tigre/PySignalDecipher/docs/development/command_system.md

    project = Project.load("my_project.psd", command_manager)
    ```

-The usage example provides a complete demonstration of how to use the command system in an application.
+The usage example provides a complete demonstration of how to use the command system in the PySignalDecipher application.